Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.

 ~ Geoffrey Bennington, “Foundations”

 We distinguish, as Paul Boshears has urged, between “publishing” — “making stuff knowable” — and “publication” as “public-making,” which is a “process … of saturating,” of instantiating and also drenching with writings many publics.
-Public/ation would thus be focused on creating tools and platforms and holding areas (some call these books, journals, zines, serials, weblogs, podcasts, databases, editions, etc.), around which certain activist-intellectual communities might coalesce, and be sustained.
+Public/ation would thus be focused on creating tools and platforms and holding areas (some call these books, journals, zines, serials, weblogs, podcasts, databases, editions, reading groups, etc.), around which certain activist-intellectual communities might coalesce, and be sustained.
 More than just publics, these spaces would be counter-publics, in the sense given to them by Michael Warner as “spaces of circulation in which it is hoped that the poesis of scene making will be transformative, not merely replicative.”
-And a press would be that which, following the word’s Old French etymology, serves as the imprinting device, but also as the pressing crush of the crowd into and out of the commons.
+And a press would be that which, following the word’s Old French etymology, serves as the imprinting device (the printshop, as in the Renaissance, could be broken into at any moment), but also as the pressing crush of the crowd into and out of the (under)commons.
 The university — and the presses associated with it — will hopefully continue to serve as one important site for the cultivation of thought and cultural studies and critical resistance more broadly, but increasingly their spaces are so striated by so many checkpoints, watchtowers, administrative procedures, and forms of corporatization, that truly radical modes of publishing are difficult to pursue and develop.
-And this state of affairs is not conducive to opening up the important question of what counts as scholarship, such that we might begin to build new avenues of access for outstitutional modes of thought and writing.
+And this state of affairs is not conducive to opening up the important question of what counts as scholarship, such that we might build more durable avenues of access to outstitutional modes of thought and writing.
+This is important because over and over again we see how radical presses become, over time, bloated corporate-like establishments (Verso Books comes to mind).
+Radical political presses who stay true to their roots often have short lives because of a lack of compensation and respect from the Establishment for such work, not to mention the difficulties of maintaining one’s stamina over time under such conditions.
+We are reminded here of Barbara Smith and Audre Lorde’s Kitchen Table: Women of Color Press, founded in 1980 but ultimately inactive after Lorde’s death in 1992.
+Their books have and have had an enormous impact, but they were born out of daily struggle and resistance and how long they could last and the personal stamina required was always a question.
+We owe a debt we can’t pay to them and other short-lived radical presses.

 Chance, Contingency, and Itinerancy